juxt/astro-website/src/pages/blog/simulant-01-why.md

 - **Long Term Testing** You can keep tests and sim reports for long periods of time.
 This means that you can rerun the same test script on new versions of your code and discover what is newly broken, and how you have affected performance.
-You can analyse these reports over time to show how the project is progressing
+You can analyze these reports over time to show how the project is progressing

 It **does** mean that you will need a reasonable understanding of